 The two-cycle testing process takes place in a simulated environment, which makes the tests consistent and repeatable.
 However, these conditions do not take into account real-world conditions that can affect fuel efficiency, such as outside temperatures, sharp acceleration, cargo weight, vehicle maintenance, and other factors.

-No matter what you drive, there are certain things you can do to improve your vehicle’s fuel economy.
+No matter what you drive, there are certain things you can do to improve your vehicle’s fuel consumption.
 From routine maintenance to adjusting some of your driving behaviours, small actions can have an impact on your overall efficiency.

 Here are 5 ways to help your vehicle save on gas: